Burke Library will close to the public beginning Monday, May 18, 2020, for a complete reconstruction of the first floor

 Conducting Web Conferences Using Zoom

 Zoom is a very intuitive program with many features, some of which may not be immediately apparent.
 If you want to learn more about how to use Zoom, please check out their online support pages.
 Zoom also has a downloadable guide that covers some of the intermediate and advanced features.
 Zoom Tutorials can be found here.

-If you have specific questions about Zoom or web conferencing in general, please email our Web Conferencing Support Team at email@example.com.
+If you have specific questions about Zoom or web conferencing in general, please email the Web Conferencing Support Team at firstname.lastname@example.org.

-· Best-in-class video and audio quality, even over long distances, with extremely high stability and reliability.
+- Best-in-class video and audio quality, even over long distances, with extremely high stability and reliability.

-- Intuitive user interface that allows hosts, presenters, and up to 100 participants to communicate easily at a distance.
+- Intuitive user interface that allows hosts, presenters, and up to 100 participants to communicate easily and with little instruction.